MangelMaxime/Thoth/docs/src/Content/Json/Decode.md

 # Decode

-Turn Json values into F# values.
+Turn JSON values into F# values.

 By using a Decoder instead of Fable `ofJson` function, you will be guaranteed that the JSON structure is correct.
 This is especially useful if you use Fable without sharing your domain with the server.